 Business loan interest rates represent the loan cost that businesses pay for access to financing options.
 They're essentially the price of borrowing money and can significantly impact how affordable different loan options are for small businesses.

-Lenders calculate business loan interest rates by assessing borrower risk, such as credit history, revenue, and collateral, along with broader market conditions.
+Lenders calculate business loan interest rates by assessing borrower risk, such as credit history, revenue, and collateral, as well as broader market conditions.

 There are two main types of loan structures: fixed-rate loans, which lock in the same rate over the entire loan term, and variable-rate loans, which adjust based on market benchmarks.
 Fixed rates provide predictability in monthly payments, while variable rates may start lower but fluctuate over time.

-It's also important to distinguish between an interest rate and the annual percentage rate (APR).
-While the interest rate reflects the cost of borrowing, the APR includes additional fees and charges, offering a clearer picture of the total financing cost.
+It's also important to distinguish between an interest rate and the Annual Percentage Rate (APR).
+While the interest rate reflects the cost of borrowing, the APR includes additional fees, offering a clearer picture of the total financing cost.
 For comparison, business loans generally carry lower APRs than a credit card, making them a more cost-effective option for larger financing needs.

 Current Business Loan Interest Rates Today

 Tracking business loan interest rates today gives small business owners a clearer picture when comparing financing offers.
-As of October 2025, the US Prime Rate stands at 7.25%, which many lenders use as a baseline for variable-rate loans.
+As of January 2026, the US prime rate is 6.75%, which many lenders use as a baseline for variable-rate loans.

 Rates can shift quickly in response to Federal Reserve policy changes, meaning a loan that looks affordable today could become more costly tomorrow.
 Understanding current averages across loan types helps borrowers identify which products best align with their budgets and repayment strategies.

-• SBA loans (7(a), microloans, etc.).
-Often carry rates roughly between 5% — 13%, depending on loan size, term, and whether the rate is fixed or variable.
+SBA loans.
+Often 5.65% to 15% APR, depending on the program, loan size, and whether the rate is fixed or variable.

 Business Loan Interest Rates by Loan Type